ChrisChinchilla/Chip-Shop/README.md

 Firstly, [fork this repo](https://github.com/GregariousMammal/Chip-Shop#fork-destination-box), you can [find instructions on how to do that here](https://help.github.com/articles/fork-a-repo/).
 If this is your first time with a version control system such as Git, don't worry, it's not as complex as it sounds and you open yourself to a world of awesomeness.

 #### Something New?
-Duplicate the file _template-card.md_ file in the top level __cards_ folder, rename it to the title of the card, replacing spaces between words with hyphens and make your edits (details coming soon) in that file.
+Duplicate the file _template-card.md_ file in the top level *_cards* folder, rename it to the title of the card, replacing spaces between words with hyphens and make your edits (details coming soon) in that file.

 #### Something to Change?
 If you want to edit an existing card, then find the appropriately named card and make your changes, saving when you're done.

-### Card Sections
+### Product Card Sections
-There are two sections to a card, the _metadata_ or _variables__ and the card text, or 'flavour text', these sections are seperated by three dashed lines.
+There are two sections to a card, the _metadata_ or _variables_ and the card text, or 'flavour text', these sections are seperated by three dashed lines.

 Below is a guide to the card metadata fields and what is appropriate to add to them.